valenpe7/petrvalenta.eu/_posts/2016-01-20-visualizing_weather_data_in_google_earth.md

 };
 {% endhighlight %}

 The second data type is used to describe nodes.
-This class is significantly simpler than the cell class, it contains only ID and three floating point numbers: latitude, longitude and the value of measured parameter:
+This class is much simpler than the cell class, it contains only ID and three floating point numbers: latitude, longitude and the value of measured parameter:
 {% highlight cpp linenos %}
 class node {
   friend class cell;